ibm-cloud-docs/databases-for-postgresql/howto-changing-config.md

 [`max_replication_slots`](https://www.postgresql.org/docs/current/runtime-config-replication.html)
 - Default - `10`
 - Restarts database - **YES**
 - Notes - The maximum number of simultaneously defined replication slots.
 The default and minimum number of slots is 10.
 Twenty slots are reserved for internal use by your deployment for High-Availability (HA) purposes.
-To use slots, you need to set the value above 20 and have 1 slot per consumer.
-It is recommended to add one additional slot over the minimum per expected consumer.
+To use slots, you need to set the value above 20 and have one slot per consumer.
+Add one additional slot over the minimum per expected consumer.
 Using `wal2json` and not increasing `max_replication_slots` can impact HA and read-only replicas.
 If you are not using `wal2json`, you should leave this setting at the default.

 [`max_wal_senders`](https://www.postgresql.org/docs/current/runtime-config-replication.html)
 - Default - `12`